 Summer is on its way, and therefore so is barbeque season, but barbeques don’t have to be all about greasy burgers, hotdogs, and potato salads laden in thick mayonnaise.
 There are healthier and more compassionate foods you can make which your guests will love.

-1) Spice it up!
-Spices and seasoning bring our flavors and it's much better than using animal fat.
+- Spice it up!
+Spices and seasoning bring our flavours and it's much better than using animal fat.
 Think black pepper, cilantro, herbs and Indian spices which can be added to all kinds of grilled vegetables such as artichokes, peppers and mushrooms.

-3) There are plenty of delicious veggie alternatives like sausages and burger patties where you can't tell the difference.
-You can burst them with additional flavor if you add seasoning of your own.
+- There are plenty of delicious veggie alternatives like sausages and burger patties where you can't tell the difference.
+You can burst them with additional flavour if you add seasoning of your own.

 Don’t forget your dips, sauces and condiments.
 You can buy many ready-made sauces such as plant-based ranch dressing and pesto, but simple tomato dips and nutty spreads also work.

 It's easy to make a tasty, animal-friendly barbeque!
 A little bit of imagination and preparation will ensure you can create simple and fast meat-free food.